jadu101/jadu101.github.io/content/CVEs/README.md

 ---
-title: A-README
+title: README
 draft: false
 tags:
   - readme
   - cve
 ---

-Yoon is actively conducting security research on open-source projects, focusing on identifying and reporting vulnerabilities to relevant vendors to ensure timely patches.
+I actively conduct security research mainly on open-source project and focus on identifying and reporting vulnerabilities to relevant vendors to ensure timely patches.

-So far, Yoon has discovered a total of **43 CVEs**, mainly in PHP open-source projects from SourceCodester.
-These vulnerabilities include **Cross-Site Scripting (XSS)**, **SQL Injection**, **Session Fixation**, and **Unrestricted File Upload** flaws.
+So far, I discovered **43 CVEs**.

-When vendors don't respond or are unwilling to fix these issues, Yoon takes the responsible step of publicly disclosing the vulnerabilities.
-This helps alert users to the potential risks associated with the affected products.
-By providing detailed proof-of-concept (POC) exploits, Yoon aims to help others understand and reproduce the vulnerabilities, ultimately raising security awareness and contributing to the overall improvement of the open-source community.
+These vulnerabilities includes but are not limited to **Cross-Site Scripting**, **SQL Injection**, **Session Fixation**, and **Unrestricted File Upload** flaws.

 | CVEs           |                |                |                |                |
 | -------------- | -------------- | -------------- | -------------- | -------------- |